 The Need – although steel as a material has inherent circularity, steel production still relies heavily on finite resources and produces a lot of waste and other externalities.

-What makes it circular? – cultivating forests on degraded land and applying polyculture principles, leads to carbon neutral steel, as well as regenerating natural capital.
+What makes it circular? – cultivating fast-growing forest using polyculture principles, leads to carbon neutral steel, as well as regenerated natural capital.

 The Benefits – 135,000 hectares of restored land and USD 45.8 million of revenue from by-products.

 Steel is 'circular', but the industry is not

 On one level, the steel industry is already very 'circular'.
 Steel, which has no significant degradation in quality after its first use, is already the most recycled material in the world, more than aluminium, paper, glass, gas and plastic combined.

 This reuse potential means that the concept of ‘waste steel’ does not really exist, as used steel can always be recovered to new material, albeit with a significant energy requirement.
 However, as countries develop and cities grow, the overall stock of steel realistically still needs to expand, meaning that new steel from iron ore will continue to be produced for some time.

 The energy required in the smelting process and the waste generated in the production of virgin steel means that, despite the inherent circularity of the material itself, the industry still relies heavily on extractive activities and also produces waste.
 There is still great potential within steel production, to explore further circular economy approaches that reduce dependency on finite raw materials and therefore eliminate associated externalities.